 Usually, it is sufficient to have some sunlight or at least diffuse light.

-Still, off course, more direct sunlight converts into more energy that we can harvest for our solar RV DIY project...
+Of course, more direct sunlight translates into more energy for harvesting by our RV solar panel...

 Can I connect solar panel directly to battery?

 Connecting the solar panel directly to a car or RV battery may work, but it's not recommended.
 Without a charge controller or at least a diode, the difference in voltage between the 12 volts required for the battery and actual 20 volts being generated by the solar panel can result in more amps flowing into the battery.

 How long does it take to charge a 12v battery with a solar panel?